tidymodels/parsnip/man/rmd/bag_tree_rpart.md

 This model can utilize case weights during model fitting.
 To use them, see the documentation in [case_weights] and the examples on `tidymodels.org`.

 The `fit()` and `fit_xy()` arguments have arguments called `case_weights` that expect vectors of case weights.

+## Other details

+For the censored regression mode, predictions of type `"time"` are predictions of the median survival time.

 ## References